drbonzo/event-tickets/docs/ADDITIONAL_FEATURES.md

 ## Solutions

-- `DELETE /reservations/123/`
+- `DELETE /purchases/123/`
-- allows to delete reservation if 15 minutes have passed since it creation
+- allows to delete unpaid `Purchase` if 15 minutes have passed since it creation

 # List of User's reservations